Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ## Adapter 🔌

-The Adapter Design Pattern is a software design pattern that allows the interface of an existing class to be used from another interface.
+The Adapter Design Pattern is a structural design pattern that allows the interface of an existing class to be used from another interface.
 It's often used to make existing classes work with others without modifying their source code.
 The Adapter Pattern is especially useful when the classes that need to communicate with each other do not have compatible interfaces.

+OR

+The adapter is a structural JavaScript design patterns that allows objects or classes with incompatible interfaces to collaborate.
+It matches interfaces of different classes or objects; therefore, they can work together despite incompatible interfaces.
+It is also referred to as the Wrapper pattern.
 In simple words:

+OR

+Adapter Pattern in JavaScript is a structural design pattern that allows you to make one interface or object work with another that has a different interface.
+It acts as a bridge, enabling the compatibility of two systems that would not naturally work together.

+`A real-world analogy would be trying to connect a projector to a laptop.
+The projector might have a VGA plug, and the laptop might have an HDMI plug.
+So we require an adapter that can make these two unrelated interfaces compatible.`

+- This pattern will include a class that will be responsible for joining the incompatible interfaces/functionalities.

 > Adapter allows objects with incompatible interfaces to collaborate.